rvennam/istio101/workshop/README.md

 Learn how Kubernetes and Istio give you full control over your microservices.
 Kubernetes minimizes outages and disruptions through self-healing, intelligent scheduling, horizontal scaling, and load balancing.
 Istio gives you security, advanced routing, policy and insights into your application.
 Our developers will walk you through the step-by-step in this Hands-on-Lab, and you'll walk away with a certification badge.

-- Date: Tuesday 25 June
+- Date: Monday 18 November
-- Time: 1:00PM-4:00PM
+- Time: 11:00AM-4:00PM
-- Location: IBM Deutschland GmbH, IBM Allee 1, 71139 Ehningen
+- Location: San Diego Ballroom, The Westin San Diego Gaslamp Quarter

 [Get Started](GETSTARTED.md)

 ### Lab Instructors

 - Ram Vennam, Product Manager, IBM Cloud Kubernetes Service
-- Belinda Vennam, Software Developer & IBM Cloud Developer Advocate